 Next, I set up my spray shelter and turn table to get ready to have some spray paint fun.
 Since my table top had rust that I didn’t want to peek through, I used an automotive primer shown below.
 This is also the other materials I’ll be using too: E6000 nuts & bolts, rubber feet, and two handles.

-While all my paint layers are curing, I’m busy as a bee making use of the table legs.
+At this point, all my paint layers are curing, I’m busy as a bee making use of the table legs.
 Yes, they are a rusted mess, but I see potential.
-Using my hacksaw, I cut off the damaged parts.
+After that, I use my hacksaw, I cut off the damaged parts.

 While I could have made use of even the leg pieces, those went to the recycling center instead.
 Now, I have a funky chunk of metal to play with.
 I’ll show you what it became in a bit.